lukecarr/joodle/docs/reference/modules/core/user/_index.md

 <a name="UserModule+getUsers"></a>

 ### userModule.getUsers(...criteria) ⇒ <code>Promise.&lt;GetUsersResponse&gt;</code>
-Searches for users on the Moodle site that match the provided crtieria.
+Searches for users on the Moodle site that match the provided criteria.

 **Kind**: instance method of [<code>UserModule</code>](#UserModule)
 **Returns**: <code>Promise.&lt;GetUsersResponse&gt;</code> - The response returned by Moodle.